useblocks/groundwork-web/docs/index.rst

 ------------
 GroundworkWebApp
 ~~~~~~~~~~~~~~~~
-Example application, which mainly loads the plugin gw_web and gw_web_manager
+Example application, which mainly loads the plugin :ref:`gwweb` and :ref:`gwwebmanager`

 Plugins
 -------